Accusations, denials and armchair psychology in terse Xarabank debate

 Within the first 10 minutes, Dr Busuttil announced that he would be publishing two confidential FIAU reports in which investigators flagged money laundering suspicions concerning the Prime Minister’s chief of staff Keith Schembri and another one which showed, he said, “that Pilatus Bank is a money laundering machine.”

-Within minutes, the reports were circulating online.
+Minutes later, the reports were circulating online.

 BLOG: Muscat and Busuttil face off on Xarabank